 Upper figure

-Because the combination of plates and cavities, this type of bone is called spongy bone or cancellous or trabecular bone.
+Because of the combination of plates and cavities, this type of bone is called spongy bone or cancellous or trabecular bone.

-The trabeculae of the spongy bone are arranged according to the lines of force acting on the bone, turning the spongy bone lighter than the compact bone, although resistant to mechanical forces.
+The trabeculae of the spongy bone are arranged according to the lines of force acting on the bone, turning the spongy bone lighter than the compact bone, although also resistant to mechanical forces.

 Lower figure

-The outer layer of the bone is made of compact bone (in red) and most of the image is occupied by spongy bone.
 After placing the mouse cursor over the image or clicking on the image: the light pink areas are surfaces of bone trabeculae.
-The dark red areas indicate lacunae.
+The dark red areas indicate lacunae between trabeculae.
 The arrows point to trabeculae.
 Cross-sections of trabecullae observed with a microscope appear as lines or rods.

 Macrophotograph of a dry bone.